keboola/blog/_drafts/how-mall-group-accelerates-feature-development-and-brings-autonomy-to-100-engineers.md

 * With Keboola, data engineers can independently work on projects, not worrying about contaminating data and breaking down the system.
 * Mall Group can now not only support 100+ engineers within one system but also empowers teams to be data-driven, create better pricing decisions and optimize their campaigns.

 Would you also like to experience the power of the data system done right?
-[Talk with our data experts](https://www.keboola.com/contact-sales) and discover what can be done today.
+[Talk with our data experts](https://www.keboola.com/contact-sales) and discover your next steps.